 Jackson, professor of Earth and space sciences, is a geophysicist who conducts statistical analyses aimed at determining the probability of earthquakes, especially in Southern California.

-Taciroglu, professor of civil and environmental engineering, is an authority on earthquake engineering and structural mechanics.
-He recently led an effort to test, monitor and conserve the seismic integrity of Los Angeles’ historic Watts Towers.
+Taciroglu, professor and chair of civil and environmental engineering, is an authority on earthquake engineering and structural mechanics.
+He led an effort to test, monitor and conserve the seismic integrity of Los Angeles’ historic Watts Towers.

 Meng, associate professor of geophysics, is an expert on earthquakes and tsunami.
 Meng, who holds the Leon and Joanne V.C.
 Knopoff Chair in Physics and Geophysics, focuses his on earthquake physics, such as the long-term tectonic process like plate motions and crustal deformation.
 He has worked to devel advanced source imaging techniques.
 He has also worked on mitigating seismic and tsunami hazard through earthquake early warning systems.